 "Understanding Cultural Resilience and Climate Change on the Bering Sea through Yup’ik Ecological Knowledge, Lifeways, Learning and Archaeology" ELLA Project, PI: Dr. Rick Knecht, University of Aberdeen (AHRC)

-I am open to discussing research proposals on any relevant subject within my research expertise.
-I am especially happy to consider working with candidates with interests in the following areas:
+Carly is open to discussing research proposals on any relevant subject within her areas of research expertise, and am especially happy to consider working with candidates with interests in the following areas: